 I personally suffered for 16 1/2 years and tried every solution imaginable to fix the problem.
-After finally finding a solution over 3 years ago, I new that I had to make this a part of my program for women in the midlife years and beyond.
-So I am honored to be able offer this course in conjunction with Dr. Robert Glidewell of the Insomnia Clinic for my valued clients.
+After finally finding a solution over 4 years ago, I knew that I had to make this a part of my program for women in their midlife years and beyond.
+So I am honored to be able to offer this course in conjunction with Dr. Robert Glidewell of the Insomnia Clinic for my valued clients.

 Please take a few minutes to listen to this video from a webinar that I did that talks about midlife sleep issues for women.
 It includes the story of my sleep journey.

 If you are ready to fix your sleep issues once and for all, it is time to get started!

 Part 1: Woman's Guide to Natural Sleep: Understanding and Claiming Healthy Sleep at Any Age

 In the Woman's Guide to Natural Sleep, he will help you understand the unique ways in which being a woman contributes to the challenges of getting a good night's sleep.
 You will learn how women's sleep is different from men's, how sleep works, how much sleep you need, and exactly why sleep is important.
 You will also learn about the unique aspects of sleep throughout the stages of women's lives from menstruation through motherhood and into menopause.

 Part 2: CBT-I Sleep Training and Coaching